-Known for being the opening theme song of anime Sailor Moon for two seasons, Moonlight Densetsu, also called Heart Moving, was released in 1992 by DALI and Misae Takamatsu.
+Known for being the opening theme song of the anime Sailor Moon for four seasons, Moonlight Densetsu was released in 1992 by DALI and Misae Takamatsu.
 There is no way you can listen to this song without remembering the magic of Sailor Moon and 1990s anime!

 This single by Japanese pop singer Yoko Takahashi in 1995, A Cruel Angel’s Thesis or Zankoku na Tenshi no Teze in Japanese became the theme song of the Japanese version of the science-fiction anime series, Neon Genesis Evangelion.
 Many people sing this at karaoke so even if you have never seen the anime, you are sure to have heard this song if you go to karaoke in Japan often enough!